Foundation for Food & Agriculture Research Expands Board of Directors

 Six New Members Join Board in Advance of October 5 Public Board Meeting Session

-The Foundation for Food and Agriculture Research Board of Directors has appointed six new members, significantly increasing food and agriculture industry representation on the board.
+The Foundation for Food & Agriculture Research Board of Directors has appointed six new members, significantly increasing food and agriculture industry representation on the board.

 The following new Directors are serving five-year terms and began their participation at the Foundation’s board meeting taking place this week in Washington.